processone/eimp/README.md

 =================================

 `eimp` is an Erlang/Elixir application for manipulating graphic images using external C libraries.
-Currently it supports convertation between WebP, JPEG and PNG.
+Currently it supports convertation between WebP, JPEG, PNG and GIF.

 # Requirements